cloudflare/tableflip/README.md

 has the following goals:

 * No old code keeps running after a successful upgrade
-* The new process has a grace period for performing initialisation
+* The new process has a grace period for performing initialization
-* Crashing during initialisation is OK
+* Crashing during initialization is OK
 * Only a single upgrade is ever run in parallel

 It's easy to get started: